-Amazon Plots the Future of FoodPartner and Co-head of the European Retail Practice at Oliver Wyman
+Amazon Plots the Future of FoodPartner and Global Co-lead for the Retail Practice at Oliver Wyman

 Amazon’s acquisition of Whole Foods Market last year heralds a new era in the food sector.
 Up to now there’s always been a seeming incompatibility between the food business and Amazon’s traditional business model: People often buy small quantities of fresh products frequently, and they like to be able to see—and feel—the fresh products they are buying.